brianb12321/RemotePlus/README.md

 ### What features comes with RemotePlus?
 * Flexable extension system.
 * Customizable settings
+* The ability to write your own client.
 ## Setting up RemotePlus
 ### Prerequisites
 * .Net 4.6.2